Ajax JavaScript CSS HTML 5 Gecko XUL

 Comment

-The HTML 5 tag, and conditional comments of Internet Explorer.
+The HTML 5 tag, and conditional comments.

 Iframe, for dynamic or sandboxed content